on Monday, December 7, 2020

 When you begin to decorate, leave the section of the tree bare of decorations to avoid temptation by your cat to play.
 When you begin to add ornaments, start a third of the way up.
 After a few days, add ornaments to the bottom section moving downward, but do not complete the tree just yet.
 Wait a few days to finish decorating.
 This will again give the cats time to adjust to the sparkling decorations before you finish adding ornaments to the tree where they will be in paws reach.

 It is important to keep your felines in mind when choosing tree decorations and ornaments.
-Choose those that won't be too tempting for your cat(s), for example, decorations that dangle a lot or are really lightweight are really tempting.
+Choose those that won't be too tempting for your cats.
+Decorations that dangle a lot or are really lightweight are really tempting.
 Try to find ornaments that are heavier and don't dangle a great deal.
 For example, shiny tinsel is enticing to cats and lightweight, but it is extremely dangerous, especially if swallowed.